rkrystyniak/blog-entry-processor/README.md

 # blog-entry-processor
 A npm package that's going to be used with my serverless blog which is completely s3 driven.
+I use this as part of my build process to auto-generate a TypeScript file which contains an array of blog entries.